 - 1. Turn off the pump. - 2.
 Drain the water heater and the entire water system. - 3.
-Close the valve on the bottom and top of the by pass kit to prevent liquid from entering the water heater. - 4.
-Place siphon hose into container with anti-freeze. - 5.
+Close the valve on the bottom and top of the by pass kit to prevent liquid from entering the water heater.

+- 4. Place siphon hose into container with anti-freeze. - 5.
 Valve, V-1 must be open and V-2 Must be closed. - 6.
 Open all faucets for air to escape. - 7.
 Turn water pump on to supply lines with antifreeze.
 It will take.
 2 gallons or more, depending on length of lines. - 8.
-You may wish to place a quart container under faucet to catch extra antifreeze. - Closest faucet to pump will fill first .Turn off faucet (s) as contents pump when all faucets emit antifreeze. - 11.
-Take contents in container and pour 1 pint in each drain to protect each P-trap. - Any left over antifreeze in container can be retained for future use.
+You may wish to place a quart container under faucet to catch extra antifreeze. - 9.
+Closest faucet to pump will fill first . - 10.
+Turn pump off when all faucets emit antifreeze. - 11.
+Take contents in container and pour 1 pint in each drain to protect each P-trap. - 12.
+Any left over antifreeze in container can be retained for future Use.